danog/MadelineProtoDocs/docs/docs/FILTERS.md

 }
 ```

-You can also optionally implement the `public function initialize(EventHandler $API): ?Filter` function.
+You can also optionally implement the `public function initialize(EventHandler $API): Filter` function.

 This function is useful to perform expensive one-time initialization tasks, to avoid performing them during filtering, for example: